adamdjbrett/adamdjbrett-v3/content/cv.md

 activities:
     title: Selected Academic and Professional Activities
     text:
+      - title: 2024
+        list:
+          - Haudenosaunee and Indigenous Perspectives on Tracing the Doctrine of Christian Discovery through British Colonial Sources, 22-29 May 2024 Workshop at The National Archives (TNA), United Kingdom
       - title: 2023
         list:
           - <a href='https://doctrineofdiscovery.org/blog/conference-schedule/'>The Religious Origins of White Supremacy Johnson v.
 M’Intosh and the Doctrine of Christian Discovery</a>
           - Conference organizing, video editing, closed captioning, Thematic Discussion Group Moderator, panel chair for New Books in the Study of Domination.
       - title: 2020
         list:
-          - Mother Earth’s Pandemic The Doctrine of Discovery <a href='https://indigenousvalues.org/mother-earths-pandemic/'>indigenousvalues.org/mother-earths-pandemic/</a><hr/>
+          - Mother Earth’s Pandemic The Doctrine of Discovery <a href='https://indigenousvalues.org/mother-earths-pandemic/'>indigenousvalues.org/mother-earths-pandemic/</a>
           - Conference organizing, video editing, closed captioning, Thematic Discussion Group Moderator<br/>
           - Ways of Knowing, A Fundraising Gala for the Skä•noñh - Great Law of Peace Center <a href='http://web.archive.org/web/20200322051959/https://www.waysofknowingskanonh.org/'>waysofknowingskanonh.org</a>
       - title: 2019